gdraheim/docker-systemctl-replacement/USERMODE.md

-At the url https://github.com/gdraheim/docker-systemctl-images you find a sister project that has examples where the systemctl replacment script is used to help creating docker images.
+At the url https://github.com/gdraheim/docker-systemctl-images you find a sister project that has examples where the systemctl replacement script is used to help creating docker images.
 Not only are there classic images where the systemctl script will run as PID-1 in root mode - there are also docker images which have a user-mode configuration.